OCA/sale-workflow/product_price_inquiry/README.rst

 To use this module, you need to:

- * go to Sales -> Configuration -> Pricelists, choose the pricelist you want it be visible for price inquiry.
+ * go to Sales -> Configuration -> Pricelists, choose the pricelist you want it to be visible for price inquiry.
  * go to Sales -> Product Price Inquiry, choose product, product quantity and pricelist, and click button:inquiry to have the unit price.